WebAssembly/binaryen/README.md

 That will emit `a.html`, `a.js`, and `a.asm.js`.
 That last file is the asm.js module, which you can pass into `asm2wasm`.

-For basic tests, that command should work, but in general you need a few more arguments to emcc, see emcc's usage in `emcc_to_wasm.js.sh`, specifically:
+For basic tests, that command should work, but in general you need a few more arguments to emcc, see what emcc.py does when given the `BINARYEN` option, including:

  * `ALIASING_FUNCTION_POINTERS=0` because WebAssembly does not allow aliased function pointers (there is a single table).
  * `GLOBAL_BASE=1000` because WebAssembly lacks global variables, so `asm2wasm` maps them onto addresses in memory.
 This requires that you have some reserved space for those variables.
 With that argument, we reserve the area up to `1000`.